 I’m not one for organised religion and I have serious issues with a God who behaves like a petulant teenager on a good day.

 However, I recognise there is a need for humanity to be peacefully and sustainably civilised.
-To that end, the Noahide Commandments are the simplest and most straightforward principles by which to live in this world.
+To that end, the Noahide Commandments are the simplest and most straightforward principles by which to conduct ourselves in life.

 We’ve all heard of the “Ten Commandments”, but what most people don’t know is that ‘Ten Commandments’ is a mis-translation.
 In the original Hebrew, ‘Aseret HaDibrot’ correctly translates as “Ten Statements.”
 As the Christian legend goes, it was Ten Statements that Moses brought down from Mount Sinai, carved into two stone tablets.